 I will admit that the cranberry sauce that I made to go inside of these palmiers did make them a little moist and not a crunchy as the last time I made them.
 But never mind that!
 They were still amazing!

-So don’t forget to scroll to the bottom and get all of the recipes that we are making today for Cranberry Week and make sure you come back Wednesday and Friday for the next two recipes!
+So don’t forget to scroll to the bottom and get all of the recipes that we are making today for Cranberry Week and make sure you check out these Cranberry Cheesecake Brownies and these Orange Cranberry Turnovers!
 ENJOY!

 - 1 sheet puff pastry, thawed